Survival myths that could get you hurt

 The plunge pool at the bottom of waterfalls is safe to fall into

-We’ve all seen those movies where the people in the raft don’t notice the roaring 50 meter waterfalls a short distance away until it’s too late, causing them to go over the edge and land in the deep plunge pool at the bottom.
-The only realistic movie scene where this happens would be in Apocalypto, were several tribe members jump over the falls only to smash their heads on the rocks under the water.
+We’ve all seen those movies where the people in the raft don’t notice the roaring 50-meter waterfall a short distance away until it’s too late, causing them to go over the edge and land in the deep plunge pool at the bottom.
+One realistic movie scene where this happens would be in Apocalypto, where several tribe members jump over the falls only to smash their heads on the rocks under the water.
 Not only are plunge pools generally not very deep, but they can create a cycle of rotating water that traps people long enough to drown them.
-Never ever think it’s ok to go over a waterfall and always take the safest way round.
+Never ever think it’s ok to go over a waterfall and always take the safest way around.

 You should pull out a left over sting